 Second only to the potato, cabbage is the most widely grown and eaten vegetable in Ireland.
-Red cabbage is especially valuable because it can be cooked ahead and reheated without spoiling.
 The flavor and texture of red cabbage is robust and it complements other hearty foods.

 Peel and chop the onion.
-Heat the oil in a heavy pan and cook the onion gently for about 5 minutes, or until softened.
+Heat the oil in a large saucepan and cook the onion over medium heat for about 5 minutes, or until softened and translucent.

 Stir all the remaining ingredients into the onion and bring to a boil.
-Keep stirring until the red currant jelly dissolves.
+Continue stirring until the jelly dissolves.

-Cover and simmer gently until the cabbage is tender.
-Correct seasonings and serve.
+Reduce heat to low, cover the pan, and simmer gently until the cabbage is tender, about 20 minutes.
+Adjust seasonings and serve hot.